How to Create Unlimited Email Addresses with Google Mail

 Mynewsletters+copyblogger@gmail.com

-And you can be a little creative and make more dedicated addresses for each of your social media accounts.
+You can also be a little creative and create dedicated addresses for each of your social media accounts.

 Imgoodboy+xpersonal@gmail.com